BGCG/project-5/README.md

 * Github for version control
 * Jupyter notebook for the development of the pipeline
 * Kaggle as the data sourcing platform for this project
+* Cloudinary to host the images displayed in this README.

 #### Languages